UIA Mutual: Winding down

 In 2022, the Society announced that it would no longer offer members renewal of their current cover or new policies.
 Several issues, including rising operational costs, regulatory changes and the Society’s long-standing participation in the defined benefit UNISON Staff Pension Scheme, had created losses.
 The pension scheme was in deficit, meaning the Society was required to contribute significant sums each year to help it meet its obligations.

 Following a strategic review, which concluded that the losses could not continue if the business was to remain solvent and could not be addressed without fundamental change, the Board sold renewal rights to Uinsure and concluded an agreement with UNISON and the pension trustees to implement a flexible apportionment arrangement, which set payments into the pension scheme in a manner that ensured the Society could meet its liabilities.
-The renewal and apportionment arrangements allow the Society to continue to provide a service to existing policyholders as it is wound down on a solvent basis as an independent mutual organisation over a carefully managed “run-off” period.
+The renewal and apportionment arrangements allowed the Society to continue to provide a service to existing policyholders as it was wound down on a solvent basis as an independent mutual organisation over a carefully managed “run-off” period.